thorny84/PhotoEasy/README.md

 Some of these need permissions requested from the user...

 ## Permissions
 Using `PhotoEasy.StorageType.external` or `PhotoEasy.StorageType.media` you need to set permissions to save images, at least up to API 28.
-PhotoEasy manages permissions internally but if you want to manage them you have to set them:
+PhotoEasy manages permissions internally but if you want to manage them you have to set them:</br></br>
 Kotlin:
 ```kotlin
 val photoEasy: PhotoEasy = PhotoEasy.builder()